Looking for cheap things to do in NYC?

 - Free olive oil and balsamic samples at O&Co

 These are some of the most delicious cheap things to do in NYC!

-Looking at the app as I write this I’m seeing shows for up to 50% off, with sample prices including $37 for Les Miserables, $25 for Bye Bye Birdie, $20 for Privacy, $35 for Fiddler on the Roof, $45 for Kinky Boots and $59 for The Color Purple.
+Looking at the app as I write this, I’m seeing shows for up to 50% off, with sample prices including $37 for Les Miserables, $25 for Bye Bye Birdie, $20 for Privacy, $35 for Fiddler on the Roof, $45 for Kinky Boots and $59 for The Color Purple.

-There are also a ton of free and cheap theaters in NYC if you don’t mind skipping Broadway itself.
+Keep in mind, there are also a ton of free and cheap theaters in NYC if you don’t mind skipping Broadway itself.
 A few suggestions:

 - The Peoples Improv Theater (PIT): Comedy tickets are typically $0-$10.
 Plus they offer $20 drop-in improv classes!